-If you’re on a mission to lose weight in January then you might find this helpful.
+Should I lose weight or aim for body recomposition?
+If you’re on a mission to lose weight then you might find this post helpful to reframe your goals.

 Sometimes when I’m working with clients who want to lose weight they start exercising a lot, but still don’t seem to lose pounds on the scales.